TZstatsADS/Fall2019-proj3-sec1--proj3-sec1-grp1/doc/a_note_on_contributions.md

 ## Project 3 - Emotion recognition

-Team members: Bingqian Wu, Daniel Lee, Lulu dong, Suzy Gao, Tushar Vijay Ponkshe
+Team members: Bingqian Wu, Daniel Lee, Lulu Dong, Suzy Gao, Tushar Vijay Ponkshe

 Summary: In this project, we developed a new method and improved the emotion classification accuracy for images of people to 47%.